shakfu/header_utils/README.md

 ## Testing

 To test `header_utils.py`, ensure you have `pytest` installed.

-Note that this project uses the actual headers from the [taskflow](https://github.com/taskflow/taskflow) project to test its functionality.
+Note: this project uses a snapshot of the actual headers from the [taskflow](https://github.com/taskflow/taskflow) project to test its functionality.

 ```bash
 pytest